Type 2 Diabetes

 - Quit smartly.
 If you smoke, talk to your health care provider about safe ways to help you quit.
 Although e-cigarettes have become popular in recent years, they should not be used as an alternative to smoking or to facilitate smoking cessation.3

-Our experts recommend the following top tips to support ongoing balance of your blood sugar—and your life:
+Our experts recommend the following top tips to support your blood sugar levels—and your life:

 - Become a mix master.
 Eating a mix of protein, fat, and fiber with each meal and snack is a great way to balance blood sugar.
 Add a small handful of nuts to your fruit, for example, for a mid-afternoon nosh.
 Eating Right, above, provides more great ideas for diabetes-friendly nutrition approaches.